ShaunJPartridge/Data-Analytics-Portfolio/Power BI/AdventureWorks/README.md

 # Ask
 The first step was identifying the problem(s) or question(s) that needed to be answered with this analysis.
 The questions were:

- - 1.)
-How is the company performing monthly and overall? *
+ - How is the company performing monthly and overall?
- - 2.)
-How close are the goals for monthly revenue, orders, and return rate?
+ - How close are the goals for monthly revenue, orders, and return rate?
  - What are the metrics for each product category?
  - Are the revenue goals being achieved each month?
  - What are the top 10 products?
  - Who are the top customers?
- - What are the most ordered and returned items? *
+ - What are the most ordered and returned items?
- - What are the total orders in each country? * What country had the most orders?
+ - What country had the most orders?
- - What are the amount of orders by occupations and income levels? * What income levels and occupations made the most purchases?
+ - What income levels and occupations made the most purchases?

 # Prepare